 What does it take to be a Member?

 In June 2010, the congregation voted to change the Bylaws to make the expectations of membership clear.
-The desire is to have active Members who are educated about Unitarian Universalism in general, and BRUU in particular.
+Our desire is to have active Members who are educated about Unitarian Universalism in general, and BRUU in particular.
 We have committed ourselves to welcoming and educating new Members.

 The Bylaws list four requirements to be a voting Member:

-1. Being in sympathy with BRUU’s purpose and program
+- Being in sympathy with BRUU’s purpose and program

-2. Attending a new Member orientation
+- Attendance at a new Member orientation

-3. Signing the Membership book
+- Signing the Membership book

-4. Making or agreeing to make a contribution of record
+- Making a contribution of record.